Search the Health Library

 Sheikh Zayed Tower

 Baltimore, MD 21287 map

 He earned his M.D. from George Washington University School of Medicine.
-He completed his residency in pathology and performed a fellowship in cytopathology at The Johns Hopkins Hospital.
+He completed his residency in anatomic and clinical pathology and a fellowship in cytopathology at The Johns Hopkins University School of Medicine.

 Dr. Olson's current work focuses on the complementarity of emerging technologies with challenges in the diagnostic process of cytologic specimens and small biopsies.
 Defining these challenges in the diagnostic process have recently led him to lead investigations into inter-observer reproducibility, the outcome of paucicellular cytologic specimens, and nomenclature standardization in the new Paris System for reporting urinary cytology.

 In laboratory endeavors, Dr. Olson focuses on methods that involve mass spectrometry, specifically those that preserve cells for analyses by multiple analyses, including conventional light microscopy.
 Additionally, he wrote the code for Pyromaker, an easy-to-use online computer software application that can quickly and cheaply analyze normal and mutant DNA in tumor samples to help identify meaningful gene mutations.